-Median home prices have risen by more than 50 percent over the past three years, as the region’s robust job market and growing population have increased demand for limited housing opportunities.
-Yet today’s home prices have some historical precedent – in inflation-adjusted terms, they are comparable with the early 2000s before the housing bubble reached its peak.
+Median home prices have risen by nearly 50 percent over the past three years, as the region’s robust job market and growing population have increased demand for limited housing opportunities.
+Yet today’s home prices have some historical precedent.
+In inflation-adjusted terms, they are comparable with the early 2000s before the housing bubble peaked.
 Persistently high home prices reflect the region’s failure to produce sufficient housing over the past half-century.
-Constrained housing supply – and booming demand due to regional job growth – is sending home prices soaring.
+Constrained housing supply – and booming demand due to regional job growth – has sent home prices soaring.

 Home prices are a reflection of many factors, including the supply of homes and the strength of the local economy (as reflected in the incomes of would-be homeowners currently in the market).
 The desire to own a home – rather than rent – is also a factor.
 Both in the Bay Area and elsewhere in the United States, demand has historically been quite strong.
 Given our region’s robust economy, limited supply of developable land and overall desirability as a place to live, it is no surprise that Bay Area home sale prices significantly exceed the national average.

-Our region’s more affordable housing options are primarily in inland communities.
-Median home prices in Solano County were under $300,000 in 2014 – less than half of the regional average.
-Antioch and Pittsburg in eastern Contra Costa County have similarly low home prices.
-While homes in these cities are often newer and more affordable than the region as a whole, residents may be face higher commute costs and longer travel times due to their lack of proximity to major job centers.
+The most affordable housing options in the region are primarily located in inland communities.
+Median home prices in Solano County were less than half the regional average at around $300,000 in 2015.
+Antioch and Pittsburg in eastern Contra Costa County have similar home prices.
+While homes in these cities are often newer and more affordable than the region as a whole, residents may face higher commute costs and longer travel times due to their lack of proximity to major job centers.
+Lower incomes can leave homeowners in these locations paying higher shares of income on housing than in more expensive, but more affluent parts of the region.

-At the other end of the spectrum, median home prices in some Silicon Valley communities easily exceed $1 million.
-Atherton has the Bay Area’s highest home prices – with the median home costing well over $4 million in 2014.
+At the other end of the spectrum, median home prices in many Silicon Valley communities easily exceed $1 million.
+Palo Alto’s median home sale price has tripled since 1997 to well over $2 million, and the city now has the fastest growing home prices in the Bay Area.
 The booming economy has also contributed to rising home prices in San Francisco.
-The city has weathered the recession-caused retrenchment in housing prices, and strong sales have sent the median home price toward the once unthinkable level of $1 million.
+The city has weathered the recent recession-caused retrenchment in housing prices, and strong sales have sent the median home price soaring well past the level reached during the pre-recession housing bubble.

 Home Prices by Year

-With their mild sunny climates, dynamic economies, and constrained housing markets, California’s top two metro areas lead the nation in home prices.
-Over the last fifteen years, the Bay Area has led the nation almost every year, with Los Angeles consistently ranked number two.
-Our home prices approximately triple those of Miami, Philadelphia, Chicago and Atlanta, the Bay Area is truly in a league of its own when it comes to buying a home.
+With their mild climates, dynamic economies, and constrained housing markets, California’s top two metro areas lead the nation in home prices.
+Over the last two decades, the Bay Area has led the nation every single year, with recent data ranking Los Angeles number two.
+The region’s home prices are approximately triple those of Miami, Philadelphia, Chicago, Dallas and Atlanta.
+The Bay Area is truly in a league of its own when it comes to the affordability of buying a home.

-While housing prices have increased in major metropolitan areas across America, the greatest percentage growth in home prices since 1998 has been in California, specifically in Los Angeles and the Bay Area.
-This stands in stark contrast to Chicago and Atlanta, whose weaker economies have prevented significant growth in home prices.
-Notably, data on Houston and Dallas – presumably low-cost metros for housing – is not available due to state non-disclosure laws, preventing a direct comparison of metro performance in the two most populous states.
+Housing prices have increased in major metropolitan areas across America but, since 1997, the greatest percentage growth in home prices has been in the Bay Area.
+This stands in stark contrast to Chicago and Atlanta, where weaker regional economies have prevented significant growth in home prices.
+Interestingly Miami, which has a weaker economy and experienced the fastest decline in home prices during the recession, is the only other large metro area to see major increases in home sale prices over the same period.

 Zillow: Median Sale Price (1997-2016)